 It is better to start off with two colonies on different hives

-This is usually advised because you can never be sure if your bee colony will survive, and so if you got two colonies in case one does not make it you will still have another one.
+This is usually advised because you can never be sure if your honey bee colony will survive, and so if you got two colonies in case one does not make it you will still have another one.
 Another advantage of having two hives is that you can use one to strengthen the other if it is failing.
 A few brood frames added to the failing hive helps with quickly raising the number of bees present in the honeybee colony.

 Invest in a beekeeping starter kit